 § 8 Retention of title

-(3) The customer is entitled to resell the goods in the ordinary course of business.
-In this case, however, he hereby assigns all claims against his customers or third parties arising from the resale, irrespective of whether the goods have been resold without or after processing.
-The customer remains authorised to collect this claim even after the assignment.
-However, health complete undertakes not to collect the claim as long as the customer meets his payment obligations from the proceeds received, is not in default of payment and, in particular, no application has been made for the opening of composition or insolvency proceedings or payments have been suspended.
-If this is the case, however, health complete can demand that the customer informs it of the assigned claims and their debtors, provides all information necessary for collection, hands over the relevant documents and informs the debtors of the assignment.
-In addition, health complete is entitled in this case to revoke the customer's authority to further sell and process the goods subject to retention of title.
+(3) The customer shall be entitled to resell the goods in the ordinary course of business.
+In this case, however, the customer hereby assigns all claims against the customer‘s customers or third parties arising from the resale, irrespective of whether the goods have been resold without or after processing.
+The customer shall remain authorised to collect this claim even after the assignment.
+However, health complete undertakes not to collect the claim as long as the customer meets the customer‘s payment obligations from the proceeds received, is not in default of payment and, in particular, no application has been made for the opening of composition or insolvency proceedings or payments have been suspended.
+If such is the case, however, health complete may demand that the customer informs it of the assigned claims and their debtors, provides all information necessary for collection, hands over the relevant documents and informs the debtors of the assignment.
+In addition, health complete shall be entitled to revoke the customer's authority to further sell and process the goods subject to retention of title in such event.

-(4) As long as ownership has not yet been transferred, the customer must inform health complete immediately in text form if the delivered item is seized or subjected to other interventions by third parties, so that health complete can bring an action pursuant to § 771 ZPO (Code of Civil Procedure).
-If the third party is not in a position to reimburse health complete for the judicial and extrajudicial costs of an action pursuant to § 771 ZPO, the customer shall be liable for the loss incurred by health complete.
+(4) As long as ownership has not yet been transferred, the customer must inform health complete in text form without undue delay if the delivered item is seized or subjected to other interventions by third parties, so that health complete can bring an action pursuant to Section 771 ZPO (German Code of Civil Procedure).
+If the third party is not in a position to reimburse health complete for the judicial and extrajudicial costs of an action pursuant to Section 771 ZPO, the customer shall be liable for the loss incurred by health complete.

-(5) health complete undertakes to release the securities to which it is entitled at the customer's request insofar as the realisable value of its securities exceeds the claims to be secured by more than 10%; health complete.shall be responsible for selecting the securities to be released or who bears the freight costs.
+(5) health complete undertakes to release the collateral to which it is entitled at the customer's request insofar as the realisable value of its collateral exceeds the claims to be secured by more than 10%; health complete shall be responsible for selecting the collateral to be released or who bears the freight costs.

 § 9 Warranty for defects

-(1) Warranty rights of the customer presuppose that he has properly fulfilled his obligations to inspect and give notice of defects in accordance with § 377 HGB (German Commercial Code).
-If a defect becomes apparent upon delivery, inspection or at any later point in time, health complete must be notified of this immediately in writing.
-In any case, obvious defects must be reported in writing within five working days of delivery and defects not recognisable during the inspection within the same period of discovery.
-If the customer fails to properly inspect the goods and/or report the defect, health complete's liability for the defect not reported or not reported in a timely manner or not properly shall be excluded in accordance with the statutory provisions.
+(1) Warranty rights of the customer require that the customer has duly fulfilled the customer‘s obligations to inspect and give notice of defects in accordance with Section 377 HGB (German Commercial Code).
+If a defect becomes apparent upon delivery, inspection or at any later point in time, health complete must be notified thereof in writing without undue delay.
+In any case, obvious defects must be reported in writing within five working days of delivery and defects not recognisable during the inspection within the same period as of discovery.
+If the customer fails to properly inspect the goods and/or report the defect, health complete's liability for the defect not reported or not reported in a timely manner or not properly reported shall be excluded in accordance with the statutory provisions.